sbadki/applicationsecurity/_posts/2023-02-06-insecure-deserialization.markdown

 **Insecure deserialization** is a type of vulnerability that arises when an attacker can manipulate the serialized object and pass harmful data into the application code which cause unintended consequences in the program’s flow.

-Example: We serialized an Employee object by implementing Serializable interface.
+Example: We serialized an Employee object by implementing Serializable interface and deserialized it.

 ![JavaExample]({{ "/assets/images/insecure-deserialization/employee.png" | relative_url }})

-Hex dump of the serialized employee object
+Hex dump of the serialized employee object looks like below.
+It's easy to read and also can update it.

 ![HexDump]({{ "/assets/images/insecure-deserialization/hexdump.png" | relative_url }})